miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 One thing I hated most was Wrong John Silver.
 I'll talk about him plenty elsewhere, suffice to say he was not a nice person.
 He was The Wicked Witch if The East (but not killed by the landing hose) the first time a Twister set me down in an OZ.
 That first trip to OZ was the legendary Commodore Computers, inexplicably in the burbs of PA where I grew up.

 Little did I know the rich nearby history of the birth of the first US computer ENIAC, the first US portable OS UNIX and the first home computer enabling integrated circuit knockoff Norristown MOS 6502.
 I did not know I was already at the birthplace of magic.
+And I qualify that with "US" because the Brits did most of this stuff first, such as the codebreaking at Bletchley Park and BCPL, the precursor to C that made UNIX possible.
+We Americans love rewriting history.
+Yippee-ki-yay mudder fudder!

 I would have probably lived my whole life in a 30-mile radius of that grey dreary little ideally desolate corner of suburbia, with such wonderful character as Pamby Cruller. who told my sister she was adopted before she herself knew.
 Way to raise your kid there Crullers!
 My life then became miserable.